A. FACULTY OF ARTS REQUIREMENTS

 B. MAJOR-FIELD REQUIREMENTS

 Students should choose a first course appropriate to their command of the language.
 Students with no previous training in Spanish will normally begin with Spanish 201.
-Those with credit in Spanish 30, 31 or equivalent should normally enrol in Spanish 203.
-In all cases of doubt students are strongly urged to seek the advice of the School and indeed are encouraged to do so at all stages of their program of study.
+Those with credit in Spanish 30, 31 or equivalent should normally enrol in Spanish 301.
+In all cases of doubt students are strongly urged to seek the advice of the School.

 Students must successfully complete a minimum of 42 units (7.0 full-course equivalents) and a maximum of 60 units (10.0 full-course equivalents) in the Field of Spanish while fulfilling the following requirements: